-All human beings are made in the image of God, with no one being superior to another.
-We are all called to be co-workers with God to establish God’s kingdom here on this earth as it is in heaven.
+4. All human beings are made in the image of God, with no one being superior to another.

 – The church is made up of the communion of saints: a community of all Christ-followers, past, present, and future.

-- The church worships God together, nurtures each other in faith, and supports one another in life and into the life to come.
+– The church worships God together, nurtures each other in faith, and supports one another in this life and the next.